nicolevegai/LinkDictionary/README.md

 ### Verification Test

 To do the Verification Test in the scanConsole() method we added an if clause were if -1 was inputed then the test started.
 The test consisted in checking line per line (10,000 words) if the words in the file SortDictus.txt (created by us) were in the same position as in sortedDictTest.txt.
+We can not pass the word test to start testing because if we do this the program will look for the word test in the dictionary.

        for (int i = 0; i < comm.length ; i++){
                 try {